Takeaways from day 11 of Trump’s New York hush money trial with Hope Hicks

 That was not the end of the matter, though.
 As Friday’s court proceedings wound to a close before the weekend recess, prosecutors petitioned the judge for the ability to question Trump about the gag order violations.

-Trump is barred from speaking about jurors, witnesses, court staff and other people involved in the trial in a way that might affect court proceedings.
+Under the order, Trump is barred from speaking about jurors, witnesses, court staff and other people involved in the trial in a way that might affect court proceedings.

 But Judge Merchan brushed aside the prosecutors’ request, on the basis that it could unfairly bias the jury.